So you're thinking about running an event?

 Large public events (1,000 + people).

 Depending upon which category your events fall into, there are different rules and regulations that apply.
 As a general rule, smaller events don’t require a lot of paperwork.
-Larger events may require council consents, though as long as you allow adequate time to submit your event plans the consenting process isn’t difficult.
+Larger events or events that use public spaces may require council consents.
+However, as long as you allow adequate time to submit your event plans the consenting process isn’t difficult.

 Who’s coming to your event?